OpenDSA/OpenDSA/RST/en/Glossary.rst

    abstract data type
       :to-term: ADT :label: abbreviation
+      :to-term: data structure :label: implements
+      :to-term: interface :label: logically defines

       Abbreviated :term:`ADT`.
 The specification of a :term:`data type` within some language, independent of an implementation.
-      The interface for the ADT is defined in terms of a :term:`type` and a set of operations on that type.
+      The :term:`interface` for the ADT is defined in terms of a :term:`type` and a set of operations on that type.
       The behavior of each operation is determined by its inputs and outputs.